prateek041/me/writings/tech/observability/OTel-collector.md

 ---

-OTel Collector is the core of [OTel Framework](/writings/tech/observability/observability-101) It is a binary, that can be configured using a `YAML` file.
+OTel Collector is the core of [OTel Framework](/writings/tech/observability/observability-101) It is a binary, that can be configured using a `YAML` file and can be used to set up telemetry data pipelines in a wide variety of environments.
 It is community maintained, supports a lot of configurations and plugins.

 ## Why we need a Collector